-Occasionally, TPHS wishes to display or publish student artwork, photos taken by the student, or other original work on the school's website, a website affiliated or sponsored by the school (such as a classroom website), and in school publications.
+Occasionally, TPHS wishes to display or publish a student's name and photo along with student artwork, photos taken by the student, or other original work on the school's website, a website affiliated or sponsored by the school (such as a classroom website), on social media accounts operated by the school, and in school publications.
 TPHS agrees to use these student projects in this manner.

-Parents: Please circle one of t he choices below: (student's name), ( do give ) ( do not give ) TPHS permission to use other original work in the manner described above.
+Parents: Please circle one of the c hoices below: • (student's name), ( do give ) ( do not give ) TPHS permission to use original work in the manner described above.
 Parent Signature: Date: